 Annual Convention & Fall/Winter Workshop

 The Convention & Continuing Education Committee members believe that maintaining high standards in professional development requires a keen blending of topics from our science and practice, as well as insight into psychologists’ changing roles.
 We accomplish these continuing professional development goals within LPA through many ways including our annual conference and Fall/Winter Workshop.
 Our annual conference is a two-day event typically scheduled in the Spring and our Fall/Winter workshop is a one day event on a particular specialty or emerging area in the field.
-Please see our previous CE events page for past professional meetings and contact Dr. Nathan Brown, Convention & Continuing Education Committee chair for questions or if you would like to become an event sponsor.
+Please see our previous CE events page for past professional meetings and contact Dr. Gail Gillespie, Convention & Continuing Education Committee chair for questions or if you would like to become an event sponsor.
 Additionally, LPA often records its educational events.
 These tapes are available as home study for members by contacting the committee chairs.

 Join with us to enjoy a variety of training sessions, presented by local and national experts, that span assessment, psychotherapy, and innovations in psychological theory & practice.
 We include critical topics in neuropsychology, psychopathy, suicide risk assessment, psychotherapy, nutritional mental health, organizational development, health disparity, rural health, and legal and ethical issues, and many more.